 Grocery story tips:

-- Grocery store coupons can be found weekly in the newspapers and start cutting out the coupons, even duplicate coupons if it is an item you use or want to try to look for in-store coupons also.
+- Grocery store coupons can be found weekly in the newspapers, and start cutting out the coupons, even duplicate coupons if it is an item you use or want to look for in the store coupons also.

 - Coupons can be found in the newspapers, in magazines and you can find them on the Internet.
 Find some type of accordion container for your coupons to keep the different types of items separated for ease of use when you are ready to shop.